-All six B.S.E. programs of study are accredited by ABET (formerly known as Accreditation Board for Engineering and Technology).
+Six of the B.S.E. programs of study are accredited by ABET and the B.S.E. program in computer science and engineering is preparing for its initial accreditation review.
 Each has its own set of articulated program educational objectives, and all are designed to ensure that graduates possess the following general attributes:

 - ability to apply knowledge of mathematics, science, and engineering;

 - ability to design and conduct experiments as well as to analyze and interpret data;